ibm-client-engineering/solution-wxo/docs/1-Getting Started/Provided Skills.md

 ### Composite Skills

 :::info
-All skills denoted by "Composite Skill - " and labeled with "(Composite Skill)" are only for use in a Watsonx Orchestrate Skill Flow.
-These skills will <strong>not work</strong> as a first step or direct usage in Watsonx Orchestrate.
-This is because the ServiceNow sysID is a required parameter.
-See [Creating Composite Skills](http://localhost:3000/solution-wxo/Import%20to%20Watsonx%20Orchestrate/compositeskills)
+All skills denoted by "Composite Skill - " and labeled with "(Composite Skill)" are only for use in a Watsonx Orchestrate Skill Flow directly after one of the above "Top Level Skills".
+These skills will <strong>not work</strong> as a first step or by direct usage in Watsonx Orchestrate.
+This is because the ServiceNow sysID is a required parameter which is a hidden input.
+See [Creating Composite Skills](/solution-wxo/Import%20to%20Watsonx%20Orchestrate/compositeskills).
 :::

 #### Composite Skill - Retrieve a Task record in ServiceNow